Growth Guide

 Frequently asked questions

-What percentage of clients typically enroll in programs?
+What percentage of clients typically enroll in treatment plans?

-Practices that implement a structured consultation-to-enrollment flow typically see 25-40% of new clients choose a program over a single session.
-The rate depends on how well the consultation is structured and whether the program is presented visually with clear pricing.
+Practices that implement a structured consultation-to-enrollment flow typically see 25-40% of new clients choose a treatment plan over a single session.
+The rate depends on how well the consultation is structured and whether the treatment plan is presented visually with clear pricing.

 Do I need to stop offering individual facials?

-No. Individual sessions remain important as an entry point for new clients and for existing clients who want maintenance without a program commitment.
-The goal is to make programs the primary recommendation, not the only option.
+No. Individual sessions remain important as an entry point for new clients and for existing clients who want maintenance without a treatment plan commitment.
+The goal is to make treatment plans the primary recommendation, not the only option.

 How do I train myself (or my team) on the enrollment conversation?

-Practice the flow: assessment findings, program recommendation, visual walkthrough, pricing, enrollment.
-Script the transition sentence — something like 'Based on what I see today, here is what I would recommend as a plan.'
+Practice the flow: assessment findings, treatment plan recommendation, visual walkthrough, pricing, enrollment.
+Script the transition sentence - something like 'Based on what I see today, here is what I would recommend as a plan.'
 The more clinical and specific your recommendation, the less it feels like a sales pitch.

-What if a client finishes a program and does not want to start another?
+What if a client finishes a treatment plan and does not want to start another?

 Transition them to monthly maintenance at full à la carte pricing.
-The program established the relationship and delivered results — maintenance keeps them on your calendar.
-Most program graduates become your most loyal recurring clients because they have experienced the value of consistent professional care.
+The treatment plan established the relationship and delivered results - maintenance keeps them on your calendar.
+Most treatment plan graduates become your most loyal recurring clients because they have experienced the value of consistent professional care.

 More growth guides